istio/istio/README.md

 * **Galley** - A component responsible for storing and distributing Istio configuration state.

-* **Broker** - A component implementng the open service broker API for Istio-based services.
+* **Broker** - A component implementing the open service broker API for Istio-based services.

 Istio currently only supports the Kubernetes platform, although we plan support for additional platforms such as